zoolanders/documentation/02.extensions/zoocart/04.advanced/01.variations/docs.md

 >>> Variations are managed by the **Variations Element**, the following text assume your Type has it assigned already.
 If not, you can do so following the [integration guide](/extensions/zoocart/basics/integration).
 Notice that there can be only one Variations element, but you can add as many attributes as you need.

+>>> Variations element on the Cart and Order layouts is deprecated.

 ## Attributes

 The element configuration **Attributes** field allows setting the attributes that will be available for the variations.
 For example a T-Shirt could have the attribute **Size** and **Color** with **XS, S, M, L** and **Blue, Green, Red** options respectively with a total of 12 possible variation combinations.